mayank1513/tag-input/README.md

 - ✅ No dependencies
 - ✅ Input box stays focused - no need to re-focus the input => better UX
 - ✅ Autocompletion
-- ✅ Use arrow keys to navigate and enter key to select autocomplete options
+- ✅ Use arrow keys to navigate and enter key to select autocompleteItems
 - ✅ Fast setup
 - ✅ Customize tag validator
 - ✅ Works with Vuex